• Skip to primary navigation

 What Exactly Are Ohio Solar Incentives?

 There are few solar incentives in Ohio.
-With no utility rebates or state tax credits, homeowners are almost entirely reliant on the federal government to significantly reduce the costs of purchasing a solar energy system.
+With no utility rebates or state tax credits, homeowners rely entirely on the federal government to significantly reduce the costs of purchasing a solar energy system.

 On the bright side, Ohio does provide some assistance to solar customers, however small: